victormedeiros1/sound-glory/README.md

 You can check out [the Vite GitHub repository](https://github.com/vitejs/vite)

 This project is licensed from MIT.
-Learn more by clicking [LICENSE](here).
+Learn more by clicking [here](LICENSE).